madscodess/weather-app/README.md

 [Project live preview is here](https://madscodess.github.io/weather-app/)
 # Features
 The following features are available in this application:
-- User can search for a city to display weather conditions as below:
+- Users can search for a city to display weather conditions as below:
---- Current temperature with image to display the current weather conditions
+- Current temperature with image to display the current weather conditions
---- Minimum and Maximum Temperature
+- Minimum and Maximum Temperature
---- Humidity
+- Humidity
---- Error message and image displayed when user inputs a city that does not exist or is not recognised by the API
+- Error message and image displayed when user inputs a city that does not exist or is not recognised by the API

 # Technologies Used
 This application was built using the following technologies: